VISION

 Jane has:

-Worked as a special education teacher who closed academic gaps successfully in short periods of time while fostering love of learning.
+Worked as a special education teacher who closed academic gaps successfully in short periods of time while fostering a love of learning.

-Worked with small groups of advanced learners on exploration and enrichment, and many of these students went on to Carnegie Mellon, Harvard, MIT, Princeton, Stanford, UW and others.
+Worked with small groups of advanced learners on exploration and enrichment, and many of these students went on to Carnegie Mellon, Harvard, MIT, Princeton, Stanford, UW, and others.

-Created and ran free reading club and math clubs for students who needed additional support on both ends of the spectrum, and helped spark curiosity for kids who were losing interest in those areas.
+Created and ran free reading and math clubs for students who needed additional support on both ends of the spectrum, and helped spark curiosity for kids who were losing interest in those areas.

-Successfully introduced a coding program 15 years ago for each grade level from 1st grade to 5th grade at a BSD elementary school when educators believed coding was too advanced for elementary students.
+Successfully introduced a coding program 19 years ago for each grade level from 1st grade to 5th grade at a BSD elementary school when educators believed coding was too advanced for elementary students.

 Started a free, before-school computer programming class for 4th and 5th grade students, focused on fostering interest among girls and helping teachers learn how to bring these skills into their classrooms.